runikolov01/wallet-api/README.md

 And the page will be automatically reloaded to visualize the change in the wallet balance:
 ![image](https://github.com/user-attachments/assets/6e624bdd-1650-4007-b17f-0a64c034e48d)

 If the user wants to withdraw money, he must click on the red "Withdraw" button and enter the desired amount.
-In case the user wishes to withdraw more money than they have available, they will receive a notification that the withdrawal was unsuccessful and they must try again:
+In case the user wants to withdraw more money than they have available, they will receive a notification that the withdrawal was unsuccessful and they must try again:
 ![image](https://github.com/user-attachments/assets/60765652-784a-4cae-ab25-50c4df751f46)

 ![image](https://github.com/user-attachments/assets/4ff3b493-aaef-4bb9-946f-45796468b72e)